khalid-hussain/shaheen/chap22.md

 for themselves.

-These people remained with their unsheathed swords for several years but no Yusuf Bin Tashfeen from Morocco, no Salahuddin Al-Ayyoubi from Egypt, no Malek Shah from Turkey, no Mohammad Bin Qasim from the Arabs and no Mahmood Ghaznavi from Afghanistan came to their aid.
+These people remained with their unsheathed swords for several years but no Yusuf bin Tashfeen from Morocco, no Salahuddin Al-Ayyoubi from Egypt, no Malek Shah from Turkey, no Mohammad bin Qasim from the Arabs and no Mahmood Ghaznavi from Afghanistan came to their aid.
 The dust of Andalus kept being watered with the blood of the martyrs while the rocks of Gibraltar kept waiting for the ships from the south and east.
 Until Mansoor and his comrades kept fighting the way